 The TOE identification is provided by the Card Production Life Cycle Data (CPLCD).
 These data are available by executing a dedicated command.

 The TOE and the product differ, as further explained in §2 TOE :

-- The TOE is the eTravel 2.2 application on MultiApp V4.0.1. - The MultiApp V4.0.1 product also includes other applets.
+- The TOE is the eTravel v2.4 (EAC-SAC) on MULTOS V4.5.2. - The IDMotion V2 product also includes other applications.